patrickbryant1/SpeedPPI/README.md

 ```

 # Note
 If you have a ***computational cluster available***, it will be much faster to run your predictions in parallel.
 This requires some knowledge of computational infrastructure, however.
-Steps 2-4 in create_ppi_[all_vs_all, some_vs_some].sh are written in individual scripts assuming a SLURM infrastructure in ./src/parallel/.
+Steps 2-4 in create_ppi_[all_vs_all, some_vs_some].sh are ***written in individual scripts assuming a SLURM infrastructure in ./src/parallel/***.
 You can copy these, modify the paths and variables and queue them at your cluster to make the predictions even more efficient!